Allatoona Quilters’ Guild

 7. The Chairman is responsible for picking up and returning the door key to Robert's School.
 This duty can be delegated.
 The school has an alarm.

-8. Arrange for replacement if unable to attend.
+8. Arrange for replacement facilitator if unable to attend.

-1. Solicits and accepts notifications of personal and family health incidents.
+1. Solicits and accepts notifications of personal and family health incidents or loss of life.

 2. Affirm as needed, the preferred response of the Guild to hospitalizations and other major events of members.
-(Recent practice for hospitalizations has been taking or sending flowers, fat quarters @ $35 -40; $50 memorial gifts in the loss of a member.)
+(Recent practice for hospitalizations has been taking or sending flowers or a plant, fat quarters @ $35-40; $50 memorial gifts in the loss of a member or monetary gift to charity named in Obituary.

 3. Call or send a card to the member if they have been sick or had surgery (as circumstances permit)